 By Cyndie Shearing

-The American Farm Bureau has awarded grants of $5,000 each to six state Farm Bureaus for new programs through its recently established Policy Initiative Fund.
+The American Farm Bureau has awarded grants of $5,000 each to five state Farm Bureaus for new programs through its recently established Policy Initiative Fund.
 State Farm Bureaus with fewer than 25,000 members were eligible to apply for funding of up to $5,000 for public policy-related projects.
 Half of the funding will be released in June, with final disbursement slated for the fourth quarter of the year provided final reports on the completed projects are received, reviewed and accepted by Nov.
 30.

 AFBF’s board of directors approved the new fund as part of its fiscal year 2020 budget.
 Four state Farm Bureaus – Iowa, Kentucky, Tennessee and Utah – each contributed $1,000 to grow the initial seed money for the fund.